nathanielrb/time-in-microKanren/paper.md

     ((_ g h) (conj (precedes g h) (eventually h)))))
 ```

 Clearly this is only a beginning, and as the above examples suggest, what constitutes a *useful* temporal relational programming language will be determined in part by the application domain.
-Still, developing a complete version of such a system would be an obvious next step.
-Another would integrating our basic temporal operators with a version of miniKanren that supports a constraint store and inequality.
+Developing a complete version of such a system would be an obvious next step.
+Another direction to pursue would be recovering temporal µKanren's functionality in a version of miniKanren with constraints, namely cKanren \cite{cKanren} or the extended µKanren described in \cite{hemann2017framework}.
 It would also be interesting to explore the integration of temporal logic with different representations of negation in miniKanren.

 # Calculating Deltas With Incremental Search

 Now we turn to a practical application, and see how temporal µKanren can be used to implement a simple data store with temporally-aware incremental search.
-The full code is presented in the following section.
+We proceed by describing the implementation first, and then presenting the full code at the end of the section.

 The motivation is as follows.
-In distributed systems such as a microservice architecture, we often want to send push updates based on *deltas*, or entries that have been  added to or removed from the database.
+In distributed systems such as a microservice architecture  we often want to send push updates based on *deltas*, or entries that have been  added to or removed from the database.
 In practice, this often means having a service that indiscriminately pushes all deltas to interested subscribers;  it is then the responsibility of each subscriber to filter the deltas and determine which, if any, are relevant to its own operations.

 If we can calculate deltas to specific queries, however, this whole process can be greatly refined.
 Here we describe how an RDF database (triple store) can be implemented using temporal µKanren as its query language, that calculates deltas.
 By using the `next` constructor and a simple system of incremental indexes, we can store the final search positions for a query.
 Running a query will return both the current results and a delayed stream that when advanced will continue searching at the previous search-tree's leaves.
 Therefore, advancing the delayed stream after the database has been updated will return solutions that have been added to, or subtracted from the solution set.

-An RDF database stores semantic facts, or triples,^[Here we will only consider triples, though triple stores actually store quads, with the addition of the *graph*.] made up of a subject URI, predicate URI, and object URI or literal.
+An RDF database \cite{rdf} stores semantic facts, or triples,^[Here we will only consider triples, though triple stores actually store quads, with the addition of the *graph* element.] made up of a *subject* (a URI), a *predicate* (a URI), and an *object* (a URI or a string, boolean or numeric literal).

 ```
 <http://ex.org/people/1> <http://xmlns.com/foaf/0.1/name> "John"
 ```

 A minimalist triple store can be implemented using three indexes, allowing for the retrieval of groups of triples matching a given query pattern: `spo`, `pos`, and `osp`, where `s` is the subject, `p` the predicate, and `o` the object.
 Here, however, we want to know *incremental indexes:* for a given `s`, we need the indexed `p`'s in a form that can be easily compared to future `p`'s to determine whether new keys have been added.
 We keep separate incremental indexes for each index level, storing the incrementals as a simple `cons` list along with a map for quick existence checking.
-For each index we use a hash array mapped trie^[<https://github.com/ijp/pfds/blob/master/hamts.sls>] (persistent hash maps^[http://wiki.call-cc.org/eggref/4/persistent-hash-map] in Chicken) that allows for persistently storing successive states of the database through path copying.
+For each index we use a hash array mapped trie^[In the Chicken implementation presented here, we use Persistent Hash Maps \cite{map}, derived from Ian Price's Hash Array Mapped Tries \cite{hamt}.] that allows for persistently storing successive states of the database through path copying.

 Our database is therefore defined as a set of seven incremental indexes (null, `s`, `sp`, `p`, `po`, `o`, `os`) plus the `spo` index for full triples.
 Adding a triple to the database is a matter of `cons`ing each element to the appropriate incrementals lists and adding a truthy value (here `#t`, though this could also be a more meaningful identifier or timestamp) to the full `spo` index.
 When deleting a triple, we leave the indexes, but update the triple's value in `spo` to `#f`.
 Here are the incremental indexes after adding the triple `<A> <B> <C>`.